 The physical reality, however, is the following: the stationary system “K” is stationary in the “stationary space”, and the moving system “k” moves in relation to the stationary system “K” (i.e. in the stationary space), in the direction of increase of the x-axis, and therefore:

-, because in the moving reference system: the interval of time necessary for the light beam to travel the distance in the direction of movement of the reference system (in the case is (τ1 – τ0), is greater than the necessary time interval (τ2 – τ1) for the light beam to pass the same distance back in the opposite direction of the movement of the moving reference system.
+, because in the moving reference system: the interval of time necessary for the light beam to travel the distance in the stationary space in the direction of movement of the reference system (in the case is (τ1 – τ0), is greater than the necessary time interval (τ2 – τ1) for the light beam to pass the shorter distance in the stationary space in the opposite direction of the movement of the moving frame of reference.

 This is the same, but written with the new denotation of time for the moving system (k):